 - The Facilitator will provide this updated roster to APPAL members for network and support, and keep it in CCA files.

-- The Facilitator will report the status of the lands in APPAL to CCA’s board of directors at their first meeting of the year (usually February).
+- The Facilitator will report the status of the lands in APPAL to CCA’s board of directors.

 - If necessary, when needed, the Facilitator will alert all APPAL members that particular land is in need of succession planning, or in danger of being lost.
 APPAL members will then be available to assist in securing overseers, so the land can remain protected and in use for its intended purpose.
 If, for whatever reason, no one is left to ensure protection of the lands, APPAL members will be available to appoint appropriate people to do so, in accordance with the charter of the Trust or Community.